 Relations at the attribute level

-This method can be achieved using either the "Object relation" or the "Object relations" datatypes.
+Relations of this type will be automatically generated whenever the "Object relation" or the "Object relations" datatypes are used.
 While the first one allows only a single relation, the second allows multiple relations.
-Again, there is no grouping of the relations.
-However, by making use of several attributes that are represented by one of these datatypes, it is possible to create a structure with grouped relations.
+There is no grouping of the relations.
+However, by making use of several attributes that are represented by one of these datatypes, it is possible to create a custom structure with grouped relations.

 Balazs Halasy (24/10/2005 1:38 pm)